 In terms of VLM methods, we compared Finder against four methods that use visual or language embeddings to guide the search process.
-The following methods were selected as they used the same sensor input as ours, are open sourced, and widely recognized in the research community.
-These methods were originally designed for SOS, we adapted them for MOS by searching for the target object from \mathcal{O}{tgt} sequentially.
+The following methods were selected as 1) they used the same sensor input as ours, 2) are open sourced, and 3) widely recognized in the research community.
+These methods were originally designed for SOS; however, we adapted them for MOS by searching for the target object from \boldsymbol{O}{tgt} sequentially.